dlespiau/blog/content/posts/2019-06-06-jk-configuration-as-code/index.md

 quite basic and we'd like to extend the object merging capabilities of the standard library to implement Kubernetes [strategic merging][k8s-merge].
 - Expose **typing generation for `CustomResources`**.
-- More **helper libraries** to generate Grafana dashboards, custom resource for the Prometheus operator, ...
+- More **helper libraries** to generate Grafana dashboards, custom resources for the Prometheus operator, ...
 - Produce **more examples**: it's easy to feel a bit overwhelmed when facing a new language and paradigm.
 More examples should hopefully be useful to make the discovery of `jk` easier.